mitranim/wordplay/readme.md

 beaware (beware) © Brian (SZC)

-aimplitude (amplitude of aim? ample aim?) © LR
+aimplitude (amplitude of aim? ample aim?) © VA

-monsturizer (moisturizer for/by monsters) © LR
+monsturizer (moisturizer for/by monsters) © VA

 boolshit (ugly and useless program or extension) © TrueNight